RealKinetic/echoes/README.md

 ```

 You can disable the entire datastore configuration.
 If you set the `enabled` flag
-to `False` nothing will happer.
+to `False` nothing will happen.
 If it's set to true it will then look for errors
 and latency configrations when it hits a support actions.

 There are 3 datastore action types. `DELETE`, `GET`, `PUT`.
 You can configure different